 What the Code Review Process Looks Like

-- Standards must be created BEFORE you write any code.
+- Coding standards must be created BEFORE you write any code.
 If you wait and make people change their code, they will dig their heels in so hard that you will have an issue.

 - Once standards are created, people will write their code.